MicrosoftDocs/VBA-Docs/Language/Reference/User-Interface-Help/expected-array.md

 # Expected array

-A [variable](../../Glossary/vbe-glossary.md#variable) name with a subscript indicates the variable is an[array](../../Glossary/vbe-glossary.md#array).
+A [variable](../../Glossary/vbe-glossary.md#variable) name with a subscript indicates the variable is an [array](../../Glossary/vbe-glossary.md#array).
 This error has the following cause and solution: